/

 Multiple variants of CI/CD and infrastructure templates.

-What seems logical locally becomes globally confusing.
+What seems logically local becomes globally unclear.

 Identity and Access Management is often the first domain where the manageability crisis becomes visible.
-As the number of accounts, roles, and integrations grows, complexity increases exponentially.
+As the number of accounts, roles, and integrations grows, the complexity increases exponentially.

 Roles are copied and adjusted without a central standard.
 Temporary rights persist permanently.
 Cross-account trust relationships proliferate.
 Service accounts receive broader permissions than necessary, out of pragmatism.